hanatsamatar/TrackManiaAutonomousDriving/README.md

 One challenge was the restriction on the speed data (0 -~300).
 This mostly impacted the performance on the prediction processing.
 By normalizing the data to be between (0-1), as I mentioned in my Status Report 1 Conclusion, I was able to fix this.

 Another big issue was the amount of holes in my dataset.
 An example being when recording ideal driving, the network often did not process how to recover from unideal situations like facing a wall or right turns against a wall.
-This resulted in bad performance which required a recording of all the data and manual monitoring and testing of the car when put into unideal situations.
+This resulted in bad performance which required a re-recording of all the data and manual monitoring and testing of the car when put into unideal situations.

 Another issue which was hard to grasp until towards the end was trying to replicate the behavior of driving in a  video game while working around the noise and unpredictable data it returns.
 This led to many data points returning unideal returns in scenarios where it should have obviously made a specific move; and this was noticeable in the model accuracy being fairly low.